Avanthikamani/DL-LSTM/README.md

 # DL- Developing a Deep Learning Model for NER using LSTM

 ## AIM
-To develop an LSTM-based model for recognizing the named entities in the text.
+To develop an LSTM-based model for recognizing the named entities in the text

 ## Problem Statement and Dataset